 Tasting Notes

-Ancient golden-yellow robe.
-Ripe, yellow-fleshed fruit, saffron, barley malt, resin, elderflower, mimosa, oriental spices, aromatic herbs, and shell-like mineral references.
+Fascinating in its ancient golden-yellow robe.
+The aromatic mix alternates between suggestions of ripe yellow-fleshed fruit, saffron, barley malt, resin, elderflower, mimosa, oriental spices, aromatic herbs, and shell-like mineral references.
 The palate is enveloping with a velvety structure, elegant and free of harshness, perfectly supported by freshness and comforting savoriness.
 Persistent.

 Food Recommendations